giobel/giobel.github.io/_posts/2018-02-08-SurvivingAI.md

 Human expert relies in tacit knowledge, that cannot be expressed in rules Machine are great for doing complex but routine work that you can reduce to a set of procedures but when you need expertise, experience and creativity you could not reduce that to a set of procedures so that for all time will be for humans to do.

-## 2. 1997 Deep Blue beat Gary Kasparov: till then has been thought it was impossible.
+## 2. 1997 Deep Blue beats Gary Kasparov: till then has been thought it was impossible.

 - We did not predicted the exponential increase of processing power (Deep Blue 300 million moves in 1 second)
 - Kasparov was not beaten by some creative imaginative innovative systems.